- Creating a Spreadsheet control in a window

 - In the "IW source of ribbon" area, select the default preset window.

 - The "IW_WinDevAAF_SpreadsheetBar" window is automatically included in your project.
 This internal window (available in English and French) can be modified according to your needs.
-This window contains the code required to manage the Spreadsheet control.
+This window contains all the code required to manage the Spreadsheet control.
 It is recommended to check for UI errors and make sure the window works properly after any change is made.

 Remark: You also have the ability to use an internal window to propose specific ribbon.
 Any internal window of your project can be used to create this bar.